microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/textbubble.png"> <h2>SQL Server 2019 Data Virtualization</h2>

-SQL Server 2019 includes new capabilities for data virtualization by extending the Polybase (I call it Polybase++) feature introduced in SQL Server 2016 with the ability to connect to other data sources with **client drivers installed**:
+SQL Server 2019 includes new capabilities for data virtualization by extending the Polybase (nicknamed it Polybase++) feature introduced in SQL Server 2016 with the ability to connect to other data sources with **client drivers installed**:

 - SQL Server
 - Oracle